Table of Contents

 Council members should have knowledge of:

-- The mandate and operations of the Office of the Veterans Ombudsman;
+- Mandate and operations of the Office of the Veterans Ombudsman;

 Annex B – Code of Conduct